plone/documentation/docs/install/containers/examples/nginx-volto-plone-postgresql.md

 ---
+myst:
   html_meta:
     "description": "Very simple Plone 6 setup with only one or more backend instances accessing a PostgreSQL server and data being persisted in a Docker volume."
     "property=og:description": "Very simple Plone 6 setup with only one or more backend instances accessing a PostgreSQL server and data being persisted in a Docker volume."
     "property=og:title": "nginx, Frontend, Backend, PostgreSQL container example" "keywords": "Plone 6, Container, Docker, nginx, Frontend, Backend, PostgreSQL, "
 ---

 # nginx, Frontend, Backend, PostgreSQL container example